Nuclear ab initio calculations of 6He $\beta$-decay for beyond the Standard Model studies

+Thus, the extracted $a_{\beta\nu}$ depends on corrections that imitate the spectral dependence of the Fierz term (suppressed by a numerical factor of about $0.1$).
+Importantly, this indirectly induces a linear dependence of this observable upon BSM corrections, beyond the naive quadratic dependence of $a_{\beta \nu}$.
+Consequently, $\sim 10^{-4}$ experimental precision on this observable would entail tighter BSM constraints~\cite{mishnayot2021constraining}.

-Summarizing, we have analysed the nuclear-structure related corrections to \nuc{6}{He} \(\beta\)-decay observables, i.e., angular correlation coefficient and Fierz term.
-This is accomplished by an \emph{ab~initio} calculation of the nuclear dynamics, taking into account nuclear forces based on $\chi$EFT including three-nucleon forces.
-The wave functions and weak matrix elements are calculated using the NCSM method.
-Our analysis uses the existence of small parameters, originating mainly in the low-energy regime characterizing $\beta$-decays.
-We find a Fierz term that is significantly different than the SM value of zero, with less than 10\% theoretical uncertainty.
-Furthermore, a few per-mil effect is found for the angular correlation coefficient.
-The latter is smaller than the current experimental uncertainty, but is essential for future measurements of \nuc{6}{He} decay aiming at reducing the current error by one order of magnitude.
+Summarizing, we have used a $\chi$EFT framework combined with the \emph{ab initio} NCSM to analyze the nuclear-structure related corrections to \nuc{6}{He} \(\beta\)-decay observables.
+In particular, we have studied the angular correlation coefficient and a nuclear structure term with an inverse energy spectral dependence, imitating a Fierz interference term.
+Our analysis uses the existence of small parameters, originating mainly in the low-energy regime characterizing $\beta$-decays, to quantify the relevant theoretical uncertainties.
+We find that the induced $m_e/E$ behavior, that can be wrongly interpreted as a result of Fierz interference between SM and BSM currents, is significantly different than the naive SM value of zero.
+Our theoretical prediction comes with less than 15\% uncertainty.
+Furthermore, 0.2 per-mil bounds were found for SM nuclear structure effects correcting the angular correlation coefficient.
+Albeit these are smaller than the current experimental uncertainty, future angular correlations measurements of \nuc{6}{He} decay, aimed at reducing the current error by one order of magnitude, should use these bounds to check for BSM signatures, due to the indirect dependence of the angular correlations on the Fierz term.
 These results increase significantly the potential to correctly check the SM, as well as pin-pointing possible deviations from it.